jotavare/42-resources/README.md

 #### EXPLOITS
 - [Mimikatz](https://github.com/ParrotSec/mimikatz) - Exploit on Windows that extracts passwords stored in memory and software that performs that exploit.
 - [EternalBlue](https://pt.wikipedia.org/wiki/EternalBlue) - Exploit developed by the U.S. NSA.
 It was leaked by the Shadow Brokers.
+- [MouseJack](https://www.mousejack.com/mousejack) - Vulnerabilitie that affects the vast majority of wireless, non-Bluetooth keyboards and mice.

 #### TERMINOLOGY
 - [Honey Pots](#)